Rich in history and tradition, AER Manufacturing began operations in the early 1940s in the back of a local automobile dealership in Texas.

 With Bob at the helm, AER became the sole provider of OEM Engines to Ford Motor Company.
 AER also provides, or has provided OEM Engines to General Motors, Chrysler, Nissan, Subaru, Volvo, Land Rover, and Mazda.

 The Sales Company has grown from its humble Texas roots, and has expanded through decades of acquisitions to 18 locations.
-Our product offerings include Ford Powertrain, Ford Accessories, Chrysler Powertrain, and OEM Tires.
+Our product offerings include Ford Powertrain, Chrysler Powertrain, and OEM Tires.
 Our total sales force has grown to 65 strong, and we have a presence coast to coast.

 The timeline below illustrates the key chronological events.